MicrosoftDocs/azure-docs/articles/virtual-machines/windows/external-ntpsource-configuration.md

 ## Back up the registry manually

-- Select Start, type regedit.exe in the search box, and then press Enter.
+- From *Start* type *regedit.exe*, and then press `Enter`.
 If you are prompted for an administrator password or for confirmation, type the password or provide confirmation.
-- In Registry Editor, locate and click the registry key or subkey that you want to back up.
+- In the *Registry Editor* window, locate and click the registry key or subkey that you want to back up.
-- Select File -> Export.
+- From the *File* menu select *Export*.
-- In the Export Registry File dialog box, select the location to which you want to save the backup copy, and then type a name for the backup file in the File name field.
+- In the *Export Registry File* dialog box, select the location to which you want to save the backup copy, type a name for the backup file in the *File name* field, and then click *Save*.
-- Select Save.

 ## Restore a manual backup

-- Select Start, type regedit.exe, and then press Enter.
+- From *Start* type *regedit.exe*, and then press `Enter`.
 If you are prompted for an administrator password or for confirmation, type the password or provide confirmation.
-- In Registry Editor, click File -> Import.
+- In the *Registry Editor* windows, from the *File* menu select *Import*.
-- In the Import Registry File dialog box, select the location to which you saved the backup copy, select the backup file, and then click Open.
+- In the *Import Registry File* dialog box, select the location to which you saved the backup copy, select the backup file, and then click *Open*.

+## GPO to Disable the VMICTimeProvider

 Configure the following Group Policy Object to enable domain members to synchronize time with Domain Controllers in their corresponding Active Directory Site:

-To check current time source in the domain member, from an elevated command prompt run *w32tm /query /source* and note the output for later comparison.
+To check current time source, login to any domain member and from an elevated command prompt run *w32tm /query /source* and note the output for later comparison.

 1. From a Domain Controller go to *Start* run *gpmc.msc*.
 2. Browse to the Forest and Domain where you want to create the GPO.